 Part of baking soda's appeal as a natural cleaner is that it is a mild abrasive.
 In most instances, it will clean a surface without damage, and that is why it is a great choice for some of those more delicate surfaces around the house.

-Test out any homemade cleaner on a small area before making a commitment to clean these surfaces.
+Test out any homemade cleaner on a small area before committing to clean these surfaces.

 - Marble Cleaner: Marble is very delicate, and even a mild abrasive like baking soda can damage it.